 When possible our trips bring us to regional food cooperatives like the Stevens Point Area Co-Op and Earth Crust Bakery.
 Tucked away in a neighborhood on the east side of town, the co-op is on the smallish size, but bustling with Saturday-morning shoppers (Earth Crust Bakery was closed, but breads and cookies were out and available for purchase.)
 Not only can we find the organic/healthy snacks we know our kids will eat, we can purchase fresh, local, sustainable fruits and vegetables to enjoy about town and back in our hotel room.
 Participating in a reciprocity program with other co-ops around the state of Wisconsin, we were able to receive a 5% discount with a membership to the Williamson Street Co-Op in Madison.

-Bunking up in the Hampton Inn in the neighboring town of Plover, we enjoyed the newly-remodeled rooms and beautiful views of Worzella Pines Park.
+Bunking up in the Hampton Inn Plover Stevens Point, Plover, Wisconsin, United States, we enjoyed the newly-remodeled rooms and beautiful views of Worzella Pines Park.
 A hop, skip, and a jump to the venues we frequented through the day, Plover is a quaint little Midwestern town with a surprising amount of stores and restaurants.
 Dining at Christians Bistro for dinner on Saturday evening, we enjoyed a creole-themed meal (arrive early or make reservations, a line was starting to form by 6PM).
-Swimming after dinner and first thing in the morning, the kids enjoyed a mid-winter jaunt in the indoor hotel swimming pool (I stuck to the hot tub).
+Swimming after dinner and first thing in the morning, the kids enjoyed a mid-winter jaunt in the indoor hotel swimming pool.